-Usually, I keep my sourdough starter at 100% or higher hydration.
-That means when I feed it I add flour and water to make a pancake batter thick batter.
-To start this bread, I take a half a cup or so of my sourdough culture and add flour until the batter is very stiff.
+Usually, we keep our sourdough starter at 100% or higher hydration.
+That means when we feed it we add flour and water to make a pancake batter thick batter.
+To start this bread, take a half a cup or so of sourdough culture and add flour until the batter is very stiff.

 Add the flour to an active culture, that is, one that has been recently fed and did not just come out of the refrigerator.
 Make a stiff dough.

-Cover ( I like to cover with plastic wrap) and leave out on the counter for 4 - 6 hours.
+Cover (we like to cover with plastic wrap) and leave out on the counter for 4 to 6 hours.

 Build the Levain

 Use 3 tablespoons of the freshened, sourdough culture and add the 1/2 cup water and 1 1/2 cups (total) flours in a bowl and stir until smooth.
 Cover this dough and keep it on the counter for about 12 hours.

 The next day, add 2 3/4 cups water, 3 cups plus 2 tablespoons whole-wheat flour and 2 1/2 cups minus 2 tablespoons white flour to a large mixing bowl and stir until all of the flour is wet.
 Cover and let this dough "autolyse" for 20 minutes to 1 hour.

 Sprinkle the salt over the dough and add the "levain" in several pieces.
-Mix for 2 - 3 minutes in a mixer or 5 minutes by hand.
+Mix for 2 to 3 minutes in a mixer or 5 minutes by hand.
 The dough is very loose.
 Cover.

 Bulk fermentation is about 2 1/2 hours at room temperature.
 During this time, you will fold the dough 2 times.

 To fold, turn the dough out on a well-floured board.
 Fold in thirds (like a letter) horizontally, then stretch the dough and fold in thirds vertically (folding step by step here).

 The bread dough now weighs about 3 1/2 pounds.
-You may make smaller loaves out of it, but I made one large loaf for the photos.
+You may make smaller loaves out of it, but we made one large loaf for the photos.

 Shaping and Final Proof